 This has been the refrain for the last several decades, but history doesn’t back it up.
-As I discussed before, there really is no scientific backing to the idea, and in fact, the lipid hypothesis has been largely discredited.
+As I have discussed before, there really is no scientific backing to the idea, and in fact, the lipid hypothesis has been largely discredited.

-Think about it: Currently, coronary heart disease and related problems are the number one cause of death in the united states.
+Think about it: Currently, coronary heart disease and related problems are the number one cause of death in the United States.
 The field of cardiology didn’t even exist prior to 1940, and there has been a 60 fold increase in cardiologists since that time.

 Also, coconut oil and other saturated fats were phased out since that time, and has been replaced with “healthy” vegetable and seed oils.